maxking/dailykindle/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a INT, --age INT     Max age of posts to be used
+  -h, --help            show this help message and exit -a AGE, --age AGE     Max age of posts to be used
   -k EXEC_PATH, --kindlegen EXEC_PATH
-                        Path to the kindlegen binary if not on sys path -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                        Path to the kindlegen binary if not in sys.path -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Output path for created ebook and other files
 ```